 The colder your climate, the more calcium hardness you should have in the water.
 We differ from many textbooks on this, and we do so based on our own learning of the LSI and in-the-field evidence.
 We suggest 300 ppm calcium hardness as a minimum, even if you're in a hot climate.
 If you are in a climate where your pool can freeze, 400 ppm is the bare minimum for you...though it's even better if you have 450-500 ppm.
 As a matter of fact, many commercial pools that use calcium hypochlorite (cal hypo) chlorine routinely maintain calcium levels over 700 ppm without scale problems.
 Scale is not a function of calcium hardness alone, but of calcium carbonate (CaCO3) saturation, as measured on the LSI.

 Too much calcium can be a bad thing, and cause scale.
 Scale is annoying, but guess what?
 It doesn't damage the pool.
 Scale is treatable; the opposite problem of being under-saturated with calcium (which causes corrosion and etching) is not.
 Add calcium to get the water happily saturated with it, and etching/corrosion problems can be prevented.

 Add calcium in four easy steps.

 You will need:

-- A plastic bucket - 5 gallons or about that size.
+- A 5-gallon plastic bucket

 - A dry measuring cup or bucket - dose properly.
 Don't cut corners.